dotnetdev3/AspNetCoreMultiPartProject/README.md

                 - This view should contain `@addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers`.
         - [ ] Create a New View "_ViewStart" in the "WishList/Views" folder.
             - This view should contain `@{ Layout = "_Layout"; }`. (_Note_ : We've provided a very basic layout for you, this layout contains some basic CSS and Jquery.)
-        - [ ] Create a "_Create" Partial View
+        - [ ] Create a "Create" View
-            - Create a new partial view "_Create" in the "WishList/Views/Item" folder.
+            - Create a new view "Create" in the "WishList/Views/Item" folder.
                 - This view should use a model of `Item`.
 (You'll need to use the full `WishList.Models.Item` not just `Item`)
                 - This view should contain an `h3` tag saying "Add item to wishlist".
                 - This view should have a `form` tag containing the attribute `asp-action` set to "create".